| Home:

 developments and expert perspectives, this CME program assists physicians

+in the formulation of up-to-date clinical management strategies.
 Issue 3, 2002 of Prostate Cancer Update consists of discussions

 with four research leaders about several patient management scenarios